Categories

 This setup is designed to isolate the script execution from the rest of the platform.
 In particular, the authentication and the communication with other components is implemented in a container separate from the ones running the Python scripts.

-This section assumes you are using a Docker Compose based deployment of RapidMiner AI Hub using the templates provided by RapidMiner.
+This section assumes you are using a Docker Compose based deployment of Altair AI Hub using the templates provided by Altair.
 If you are using another container runtime, please reach out to our support.

-Let us assume we want to configure two RapidMiner StandPy containers as shown in the diagram above: one for testing and one for a production deployment.
+Let us assume we want to configure two StandPy containers as shown in the diagram above: one for testing and one for production.
 Both containers use the same Python environment named example-project-environment.
 This section will walk you through the following steps:

 2. Setting up the internal network